WhatLibrarian/jekyll-now/OERweek2019.md

 ## Slide 4 Pb Con't.

 Pressbooks is a Multisite WordPress install with a book publication overlay.
 We host our own on a leased server, but institutions can also pay to have their instance managed for them at pressbooks.edu.
 Needless to say, to manage your own install, some technical skills are required.
 Nevertheless, we haven't expereience any major issues in part because we've chosen to keep things vanilla so that when we do need minor assistance we are able to maximize the help we can get from the open source software community.

+Books produced can be downloaded in a verity of formats and books can be easily cloned.
 ___

 ## Slide 5 Common Uses

-We also choose this software in part because of the flexibility it has to work seemlessly with other open source projects and for the potential it can give us to our current and future library publishing needs.
+We choose this software in part because of the flexibility it has to work seemlessly with additional open source projects and for the potential it can give us for our current and future library publishing needs.
 You can see some potential uses on the slide.
 ___

 ## Slide 6 Anthologies